 The lectures for this course are to be delivered entirely online and self-paced.
 The surest well to do well in the course is to watch all the online lectures and take notes.
-These (along with powerpoint slides, readings, activities and documentary movies) will be posted on the Canvas website at the beginning of each week (Monday).
+These (along with a PDF of the powerpoint slides, readings, activities and documentary movies) will be posted on the Canvas website at the beginning of each week on Monday (except where there is a public holiday, in which case the module will be posted on the following day).

 Most of the lectures are short (approximately 6-12 minutes long).
 Some may be longer if they contain additional movie clips within them.
 I will release three to six video lectures (with accompanying powerpoints and readings) each week.
-Please watch the lectures in the correct order, or they will not make sense to you.
-Also, I have designed them to be watched on a larger screen, not a mobile phone.
-Subtitles can be autogenerated if watched on the Chrome Browser (instructions will be provided).
+You should watch the lectures in the correct order, or they will not make sense to you.
+I have designed them to be watched on a larger screen, not a mobile phone.
+Subtitles can be auto-generated if watched on the Chrome Browser (instructions will be provided).
+I also recommend that you watch the lectures as they are released each week, rather than watching them all just before the quizzes and Final examination.

-Aside from attending at least two of the three midterm quizzes and Final Examination at HKUST (see below), no other class attendance is required for this course.
+Aside from attending at least two of the three midterm quizzes and the Final Examination at HKUST (see below), no other class attendance is required for this course.